aadi753/Chorus/README.md

 - **Haah!
 Too easy**
 - **Here we goooo**
   ![Chorus Architecture](images/Figure_2_constraints_and_target_updated.png)
-- blue and red curves show the position outputs for each dof.
+- Blue and red curves show the position outputs for each dof.
-- orange and purple curves show the velocity outputs for each dof.
+- Orange and purple curves show the velocity outputs for each dof.
-- green and brown show the acceleration outputs for each dof.
+- GGreen and brown show the acceleration outputs for each dof.

 ### Let's see how we can do that